masterzen/winrm/README.md

 This will generate a binary in the base directory called `./winrm`.

-_Note_: this winrm code depends on [Gokogiri](https://github.com/moovweb/gokogiri) which itself requires the building platform to have `libxml2` development headers installed.
-The running platform must also have `libxml2` installed (this by default on MacOSX and some Linux distributions)
+_Note_: this winrm code doesn't depend anymore on [Gokogiri](https://github.com/moovweb/gokogiri) which means it is now in pure Go.

 _Note_: you need go 1.1+.
 Please check your installation with